How 'Let's Go Brandon' became code for insulting Joe Biden - WHIZ News

 Even the racism and vitriol to which former President Barack Obama was subjected was tempered in part because Twitter was relatively new.
 There was no TikTok.
 As for Facebook, leaked company documents have recently revealed how the platform increasingly ignored hate speech and misinformation and allowed it to proliferate.

+But anger has now moved beyond die-hard Trump supporters, said Stanley Renshon, a political scientist and psychoanalyst at the City University of New York.

-He cited the Afghanistan withdrawal, the southern border situation and rancorous school board debates as situations in which Biden critics feel that “how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”
+He cited the Afghanistan withdrawal, the southern border situation and rancorous school board debates as situations in which increasing numbers who were not vocally anti-Biden now feel that “how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”

 Trump hasn’t missed the moment.
 His Save America PAC now sells a $45 T-shirt featuring “Let’s go Brandon” above an American flag.
 One message to supporters reads, “#FJB or LET’S GO BRANDON?
 Either way, President Trump wants YOU to have our ICONIC new shirt.”